 The Same is True For A Writer.

 An author goes through a train of thought as they commit their ideas to type.
 Trying to unravel another writer's thinking is a slower process than writing the article from scratch with your own original ideas.

 Remember the days of "spun" content?
 Commission a 500-word article and then rewrite it for several different blogs to get the maximum value from the investment?

 In an attempt to spin the article you need to add filler words and expand or alter the descriptive verbs so that you radically to change the content, without saying anything different or adding to the value of the conversation.

 You are adding more content to your site, but you are also detracting from the overall quality.
 Instead of gaining trust and goodwill you are losing it by being a fake and a charlatan.

 You may get more search engine traffic, but if the reader sees through your charade, as indeed they will, you won't convert any of them into new customers.

 A good blog post takes three or four hours to create.
 That includes writing the first draft, deleting all the unnecessary fluff, proofreading and preparing a second draft.
 Depending on the subject matter you can add at least an hour for research.

-Practiced writers can knock out excellent blog posts in a couple of hours if they know their subject matter well whilst a high quality blog post that is well researched could take as much as a day or more to write.
+Practised writers can knock out excellent blog posts in a couple of hours if they know their subject matter well while a high-quality blog post that is well researched could take as much as a day or more to write.